 The University is accredited by the Middle States Association of Colleges and Schools.
-Enrollment for 2018 was 16,205 students.
-Since the University was founded 61,753 associate, baccalaureate, and master's degrees in fourteen degree programs have been awarded.
-The University's offices are located in Trenton, New Jersey.
+Enrollment for 2019 was 15,275 students and 2018 was 16,205.
+Since the University was founded, 64,296 associate, baccalaureate, masters and doctoral degrees in fourteen degree programs have been awarded.
+The University's offices are located in Trenton, Nsew Jersey.